sarkershantonu/sarkershantonu.github.io/_posts/2020/2020-09-13-maven-jmeter-properties.md

 </propertiesUser>
 ```

-A skater approach is to parametrize even these property with maven property.
+A smarter approach is to parametrize even these property with maven property.
 So that when we need , we can change these values when we execute.

 #### [Example Source](https://github.com/sarkershantonu/jmeter-novice-to-advance/tree/master/jmeter-maven-examples/jmeter-with-maven-properties)